 Businesses in the retail, hospitality and leisure sectors, plus Scottish airports and handling services for scheduled passenger flights, qualify for a 100% business rates holiday for 2020/21.
-The local authority will automatically apply this relief to business rate bills; no application is required.
-In addition, 1.6% rates relief applies to all non-domestic properties across Scotland.
+The local authority will automatically apply this relief to business rate bills, it does not have to be applied for.